d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 $$\alpha(\mathbf Q, \mathbf K) = \mathbf Q \mathbf K^\top /\sqrt{d}.$$

-Now let's implement this layer that supports a batch of queries and key-value pairs.
+Now let us implement this layer that supports a batch of queries and key-value pairs.
 In addition, it supports randomly dropping some attention weights as a regularization.

 ```{.python .input  n=5}
 # Saved in the d2l package for later use